FAQ: What is my language level?

-according to the Common European Framework of Reference Levels:
+Language Levels according to the Common European Framework of Reference for Languages (CEFR)

 You can understand and use familiar everyday expressions and very basic phrases aimed at the satisfaction of needs of a concrete type.
 You can introduce yourself and others and you can ask and answer questions about personal details such as where you live, people you know and things you have.
 You can interact in a simple way provided the other person talks slowly and clearly and is prepared to help.